KGConf/Bookclub-Template/README.md

 # BookClub-OntologyEngineering
-This repository is our note taking, Q&amp;A and discussion space for the KGC Book Club for Deborah McGuiness’ and Elisa Kendall’s  “Ontology Engineering"!
+This repository is our note taking, Q&amp;A and discussion space for the KGC Book Club for `AUTHOR(s) NAME`'s “`BOOK NAME`"!